-AgentModuledefines policyEngineowns execution- parsers, toolsets, critics, memory, and tracing attach to that runtime
+AgentModuledefines policyEngineowns execution- parsers, toolsets, critics (modules that evaluate each step and can trigger retries or stops), memory, and tracing attach to that runtime

 Why this matters